danahynes/Asus-L410M-WMI-Keys/README.md

 ```
 As you can see, the numbers before the slash ("1-5") match one of the vendor entries, so your cam_id should be "1-5".

+I'm currently working on a way to automate this detection, but it's not really a priority since the camera doesn't seem to change between reboots for me like the wmi keyboard does.

 And here's how to find the KEY_WMI_* values for the keys you want to map:

 Press the key you want to map a few times, then do this: